ocakhasan/image-segmentation-example/README.md

 * Create a folder named model
 * Paste the files or folders you download into that folder.

+After those steps, from the command line just write
 ```
 set FLASK_APP=main.py (in Windows)
 export FLASK_APP=main.py (in Unix or MacOS)